mohdhamzarehman/Password-Generator/README.md

 ## Introduction

-I decided to build this project during the Winter Break of my second year after taking the Object-Oriented Effective Java Programming course.
+I decided to build this project during the Winter Break of my 3rd Semester after learning JAVA .
 I wanted to build something interesting with Java to practice and see what I could do on my own.
 However, I still wasn't sure what I wanted to do.
 Then one night, while explaining to my father the importance of having a strong password for his social media accounts, I got the idea of creating a random password generator.
 A week later, it was done.
 ## Functionalities

 ### 1. Generating a Password: